Martin Stephenson and the Daintees - Salutation Road 30th Anniversary 2020

 Recorded in Beetroot studios, Airdrie near Glasgow with go-to engineer Stuart Macleod.

-Martin did a limited initial run which was covered by purchases from loyal Martin Stephenson/Daintees ‘superfans’.
-These are a hard core of faithful followers whose support helps to fund and cycle his music and creativity.
+Martin will be doing a limited initial run which will be covered by advance purchases from loyal Daintees ‘superfans’.
+These are a hard core of faithful followers whose support & help to fund and cycle his music and creativity.
 It is more organic than forms of ‘crowdfunding’ and works symbiotically in that it is mutually supportive and built on trust.

-Working with limited budgets can certainly force creativity and some of the best art is created that way!
+Working with limited budgets can certainly enhance creativity and some of the best art is created that way!

 The songs on this album are all gems in their own way, but to highlight a few gifts:

-Old Church was a weird song for a 24 year-old to take to a rock and roll band!
-It has a unique viewpoint in that it sings of the building itself, not religious attachments.
-For Stephenson, a deeply sensitive and empathetic soul, simplicity is the key to spirituality and to him love without control is the answer.
+We are Storm was a weird song for a 24 year-old to take to a rock and roll band!
+It has a unique viewpoint in that it sings of mankind hungry demise and is very aligned to the current climate issues

-As Sounds mag said of the original album, “ One of the finest and grossly underrated singer songwriters this country has given birth to has stood in the shadows too long “.
+As Sounds mag once said, “ One of the finest and grossly underrated singer songwriters this country has given birth, who to has stood in the shadows too long “.

-It is time to change all that and Gladsome, Humour & Blue cements Stephenson in the annals as a truly great songwriter…
+It is time to change all that and Salutation Road cements Stephenson in the annals as a truly great songwriter…

 Martin Stephenson has been one of the UK’s most perceptive songwriters and best loved musicians for over 30 years.